alexqfredrickson/notes/devops/kubernetes.md

 `kube-apiserver` is a REST API used to communicate with a given Kubernetes cluster.
 Its data is stored in `etcd`.
 It runs in a static pod in the control plane. `kube-apiserver` communicates with `kubelet`s on nodes. `kubectl` frontloads requests to `kube-apiserver`.
 The API server is generally replicated across multiple static pods, and load balanced.

+`kube-apiserver` is interactable via `kubectl`, `kubeadm`, and REST API.

+`kube-apiserver` uses an *admission controller* to enforce policies, modify resources, enforce quotas, set defaults, validate configurations, manage namespaces, accept/reject requests, etc.

+Unremarkably, requests generally come into the server via HTTPS port 6443, routes the request to some part of the API via some HTTP verb, checks authentication, and checks authorization. *Then* the admission controller determines whether or not to serve the request.
+After that, the request is validated and the request is handled.

+CRDs (custom resource definitions) extend the Kubernetes API by defining new resource types - such as an InnoDB MySQL cluster.

+There's a decent OpenAPI/Swagger document out there for this.

 ### `etcd`

 `etcd` is a [key-value store](https://etcd.io/) that Kubernetes uses to store all cluster data.
 It runs in a static pod in the control plane.